-Reference is made to the disclosure set out in the accompanying audited consolidated financial statements for the year ended December 31, 2019.
+Reference is made to the disclosure set out in the accompanying condensed consolidated interim financial statements for the three and six months ended June 30, 2020.

 APPROVAL

 The directors of Indiva have approved the disclosures contained in this MD&A.